department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/neutral-and-inclusive-language.md

 ---
 layout: content-style-guide
 title: Neutral and inclusive language
-intro-text: At VA, we create content that is agnostic of gender, device, and experience.
-We focus on the intent of the action rather than the specific way a person is experiencing that action.
-We do this to be both inclusive and accurate.
+intro-text: At VA, we aim to create language that’s accurate for all our audiences.
+That means using language that’s neutral and inclusive for Veterans and family members of different experiences, identities, and abilities.
+We focus on the intent of the action rather than the specific way a person experiences that action.
 anchors:
   - anchor: Gender-neutral pronouns and terms for family relationships
-  - anchor: Ability- and device-agnostic UI language
+  - anchor: Language that doesn’t assume an ability or device
-  - anchor: Administration, program, and staff role agnostic language
+  - anchor: “We” and “us” instead of specific roles and titles
 ---

 ## Gender-neutral pronouns and terms for family relationships

 ### We use “they” and “their” as gender-neutral pronouns

-Don’t use “he or she” and “his or her.”
+Don’t use “he or she” or “his or her.”

 <div class="do-dont">
 <div class="do-dont__do">